NGINX settings

 2. Save the file and reconfigure GitLab for the changes to take effect.

-Once enabled, NGINX only accepts PROXY protocol traffic on these listeners.
-Ensure to also adjust any other environments you might have, like monitoring checks.
+After you enable this setting, NGINX only accepts PROXY protocol traffic on these listeners.
+Adjust any other environments you might have, such as monitoring checks.

 By default, the Linux package installs GitLab with bundled NGINX.
-Linux package installations allow webserver access through the gitlab-www user, which resides in the group with the same name.
-To allow an external webserver access to GitLab, the external webserver user needs to be added to the gitlab-www group.
+Linux package installations allow web server access through the gitlab-www user, which resides in the group with the same name.
+To allow an external web server access to GitLab, add the external web server user to the gitlab-www group.

-To use another web server like Apache or an existing NGINX installation you will have to perform the following steps:
+To use another web server like Apache or an existing NGINX installation:

 In /etc/gitlab/gitlab.rb set: